todogroup/governance/resolutions/README.md

 the Steering Committee members of your proposal, and it will be added to the agenda for the next meeting when the Pull Request is merged.

-## Accepting a resolution
+## Approving a resolution

-If the Steering Committee votes to adopt a resolution, then:
+If the Steering Committee votes to approve a resolution, then:

-* The resolution document will be moved from the `proposed` directory to the `accepted` directory.
+* The resolution document will be moved from the `proposed` directory to the `approved` directory.

-* The resolution document will be updated to reflect the date of the meeting where it was accepted, the voting results, and the status will be changed from 'Proposed' to 'Accepted'.
+* The resolution document will be updated to reflect the date of the meeting where it was approved, the voting results, and the status will be changed from 'Proposed' to 'Approved'.

 ## Declining a resolution